 How does the job theory differ from the traditional marketing concept of “needs”?

-A well-defined job will offer you an innovation blueprint as it involves a much higher degree of specificity about what problem you’re solving.
+A well-defined job will offer you an innovation blueprint.
+This involves a much higher degree of specificity about what problem you’re solving.
 On the other hand, needs are constant and that makes them naturally more generic.
 Jobs usually take into account a far more complex picture.

 What is essential to remember is that jobs insights are special – they’re actually more like stories than statistics.
 One way to approach this is to imagine you are making a movie about the struggles of your target customer.
 This means you should be aware of the type of experience your main character going through.